negahama/NegahamaOrg.CodePrism/README.md

 ## 🔗 Release Notes

+### 1.1.0

+> 🚨 This version is not compatible with the previous versions
+>  (if you need your data, please rename the `context` to `content` in all prism files in your prism folder(it is normally `<your project>.prism`) T.T)

+- improve function about link in comment controller's comment

 ### 1.0.8

 improve the link function

 ### 1.0.7

-fix the bug that don't show the linked file's context in hover tooltip
+fix the bug that don't show the linked file's contents in hover tooltip

-### 1.0.6

-changed the extension's icon

-### 1.0.5

-1. fix the bug that is malfunction of cancel button when input issue in comment controller.
-2. implement to show the link information when comment is shown in comment controller.
-3. and so on

 ---